Calculation of the Credit

 For an estimation of the tax credit you may receive, use the Solidarity Tax Credit Payments Estimator.

-You can claim the solidarity tax credit even if, on December 31, 2016, you live in a dwelling that is not eligible, such as a dwelling in low-rental housing (HLM).
-In this case, we will take into account only two components: the QST component and, where applicable, the component for individuals living in a northern village.
+You can claim the solidarity tax credit even if, on December 31, 2017, you lived in a dwelling that is not eligible, such as a dwelling in low-rental housing (HLM).
+In this case, we will take into account only the QST component and, if applicable, the component for individuals living in a northern village.